Kids’ Coughs

-Understanding a kids’ coughs
+Understanding kids’ coughs

 There’s nothing worse than listening to your child cough.
 Whether it’s a dry raspy cough, or that chesty cough, we can feel really helpless when our little ones are under the weather and coughing day and night.
 It affects the whole family too – kids with coughs need extra love and care from their parents or carers, who are still trying to juggle the rest of their daily load after an interrupted night’s sleep!
 Let’s try to understand what can cause kids’ coughs and how we can help them feel better.